tefra/xsdata/docs/models/fields.md

 !!!
 Warning

-    A compound field can not contain ambigous types because it's impossible to infer the element from the actual value.
+    A compound field can not contain ambiguous types because it's impossible to infer the element from the actual value.

     The xml contenxt will raise an error.
 The solution is to introduce intermediate